Prenuptial Agreement Lawyers Chicago, Illinois

 Yes.
 Generally speaking, the parties to a contract (such as prenuptial agreement) are free to mutually disregard the terms and do whatever else they want in the future.
 However, in the absence of any such mutual agreement, and in the absence of a determination that the contract is invalid and/or enforceable (for example, if it is found to be unconscionable) then parties’ rights and responsibilities will be controlled by the contract.

-A current snapshot of their financial affairs, including their assets, debts and property, and their income and the sources thereof.
+Consulting with Chicago prenuptial agreement lawyer at Katz & Stefani, you need to bring a current snapshot of their financial affairs, including their assets, debts and property, and their income and the sources thereof.
 It is best if this information is compiled on a summary sheet such or a personal financial statement; supporting documents for the items listed therein should also be provided.
 If the person is a beneficiary of a trust, the controlling documents and asset schedules for those trusts.
 The person should also bring at least two years of personal income tax returns, including K-1s, as well as at least two years of business tax returns for any businesses or partnerships that they have an interest in.
 Aside from the financial summary, the person should bring a list of questions they have for the Chicago prenuptial agreement attorney as well as a few bullet points on their stated goals and desires for the agreement.

 Can you give an example how a prenuptial agreement has helped one of your clients?

-I’ve had clients get through their divorce process relatively quickly and inexpensively when they’ve had prenuptial agreements in place.
+As a Chicago prenuptial agreement attorney I’ve had clients get through their divorce process relatively quickly and inexpensively when they’ve had prenuptial agreements in place.
 In contrast, those clients without prenuptial agreements can have divorces that drag on for years in the court system which can get prohibitively expensive and emotionally draining.
 When divorces get done faster and more efficiently it enables both parties to move on to the next chapter of their lives with less acrimony and more money to put toward their future.

 Why should someone choose your Chicago prenuptial agreement law firm for creating their agreement?